-How many times did you think you listened to the other and, when having a new conversation you noticed that you had not understood anything? the jobs, the relationships, life itself are carried forward through sets of conversations.
-How important is it to listen well then, ¿no?
+How many times did you think you listened to the other and, having a new conversation you noticed that you had not understood anything?
+The works, relationships, life themselves are carried out through sets of conversations.
+How important is listening well then, right?
 Above all, when learning.
-Here we share some notions so that your listening is active.
+Here we share some notions for your listening to be active.

 What is the difference?
-Hearing is the biological act of aurally perceiving sounds..
-Hear, instead, is to perceive and interpret.
+Hearing is the biological act of auditively perceiving sounds.
+Listening, on the other hand, is to perceive and interpret.

 We all apply our imprint to what we hear.
-You listen from your story, from how observant you are.
-Then, how we bridge the gap in every conversation?
+You listen from your story, from how observer you are.
+So, how do we reduce the gap in every conversation?

 WHEN YOU LISTEN

-1. Recognize that there will always be an unavoidable gap between you and your interlocutor, because they are two totally different people, with stories, prejudices and different emotional loads.
+1. I recognized that there will always be an inevitable gap between you and your interlocutor, because they are two totally different people, with different emotional stories, prejudices and charges.

-2. Checks, ask and repeat to make sure you understood what they just told you.
-It is better that than to stay with doubts.
-An easy way to verify that they are on the same page could be by saying: "To sum up, what you need is that I…” (indicating in detail what you understood that they asked or commented on”
+2. Verify, question and regreguntá to make sure you understood what they just told you.
+It is better than staying with doubts.
+An easy to verify that they are on the same page could be saying: "To summarize, what you need is that I ..." (indicating in detail what you understood that they asked or commented "

 WHEN YOU TALK

-1. Prepare before you speak and be precise with the details of what you need.
-If it is a task or job order, especially, always specify deadlines, deadlines and requirements to your listener.
+1. Prepare before speaking and be necessary with the details of what you need.
+If it is a work task or request, especially, always specify deadlines, deadlines and requirements to your listener.

-2. At the end of the conversation you can ask: “Do you want us to review what we talked about??
+2. At the end of the conversation you can ask: “Do you want us to review what we talk?
 What slopes arise from this talk?

 By Cecilia Faraco